peterussell/instrument-training-blog/_posts/2016-05-08-ir-gs-58-ifr-flight-planning-3.md

       levels
     - **icing is possible where freezing or below, and visible moisture is present**
     - this doesn't mean icing *will* occur, but should definitely be avoided
-    - keep in mind that it's **illeagle to fly into known icing conditions in an airplane not certified for that kind of operation**
+    - keep in mind that it's **illegal to fly into known icing conditions in an airplane not certified for that kind of operation**